Polarized multiwavelength emission from pulsar wind - accretion disk interaction in a transitional millisecond pulsar: Discussion

+Theoretical models for accreting NSs in LMXBs predict that the primary X-ray emission mechanisms (including thermal Comptonization, emission from the spreading/boundary layer, disk reflection, and fan-beamed radiation from small, heated surface spots) should yield polarization degrees of only a few percent (for a review, see \citealt{Ursini2024}).
+For example, standard Comptonization models predict that seed photons scattering off high‑energy electrons yield only modest polarization.
+Similarly, theoretical studies constrain the polarization from emission in the spreading layer to be $\lesssim$1.5\% \citep{Bobrikova2023,Bobrikova2024,Farinelli2024}.
+These theoretical expectations are well supported by the \ixpe\ observations conducted so far on high-luminosity accreting NSs (with X-ray luminosities at least three orders of magnitude higher than J1023), where these processes resulted in polarization degrees of only a few percent (see \citealt{Papitto2025} for the case of an accreting MSP).

+In stark contrast, our observations of J1023 show a substantially higher polarization degree in the X-ray band.
+Furthermore, the pure power-law spectrum of J1023 lacks additional components (e.g., multiple Comptonized components, disk reflection features, or signatures of localized fan-beamed emission) that would be expected if the above-mentioned standard mechanisms were significantly contributing to the X-ray emission.
+This discrepancy strongly suggests that an additional or alternative mechanism must be at work to generate the much higher polarization degree observed from J1023.

-Scattering of emission by outflows of highly ionized material launched from the accretion disk along the equatorial plane -- commonly referred to as disk winds (e.g. \cite{DiazTrigo2016}) -- may provide an alternative source of polarization.
-Although there is currently no observational evidence for disk winds in J1023, recent work \citep{Nitindala2024} suggests that even if such winds existed and significantly contributed to the X-ray emission from J1023, this mechanism alone cannot readily account for the high polarization degree at its known orbital inclination ($i = 46.4^{+0.5}_{-0.7}\deg$; \cite{Stringer2021}).
-This conclusion holds true regardless of the wind opening angle, optical depth through the wind, or the nature and angular distribution of the illuminating X-ray emission, including scenarios with isotropic unpolarized sources, thermal radiation from the disk, or Comptonization \citep{Nitindala2024}.
+Scattering of emission by outflows of highly ionized material launched from the accretion disk along the equatorial plane -- commonly referred to as disk winds (e.g. \citealt{DiazTrigo2016}) -- may also provide a source of polarization.
+Although disk winds have not been observed in J1023, recent work \citep{Nitindala2025} suggests that even if they were present and contributed significantly to the X‑ray emission, such winds alone could not account for the high polarization degree given the system’s orbital inclination of $i = 46.4^{+0.5}_{-0.7}\deg$; \citealt{Stringer2021}).